 Philosophy Why do we do what we do?
 Well, primarily because we think it is interesting, exciting…and fun.
 We are deeply committed to design and material science and the possibilities that develop when you combine the two.
 At TAKTL we value design and technological innovation foremost and consistently invest in research and experimentation to achieve it.
 Our approach is sharply focused on assembling the most qualified team of experts in all areas of our enterprise to work collaboratively toward creating materials and products that surpass what was thought possible and meet only the highest standards.
 And we apply those same high standards to every facet of our company.
 We are active members of our community, and are committed to providing economic development opportunities and setting excellent examples in the areas of social and environmental responsibility, labor management and client relationships.
 Like all companies, we strive to be successful; but at TAKTL, we measure success by the quality of our company at all levels and the contributions that we are able to make to society, industry and our community.

-The more we learned, the more excited we became as designers and manufacturers about the potential of UHPC for both architectural and urban design.
+The more we learned, the more excited we became as designers and manufacturers about the potential of UHPC for architecture.
 Not only would its unique strength and surface qualities create new applications for concrete, but we began to understand that the material itself and the manufacturing model could be a compelling sustainability story.
-We also discovered that the expertise and technology to manufacture repeatable, affordable products did not yet exist; therefore, to continue down this path we would need to design the process.
-Fortunately, in late 2008 we were introduced to a research and engineering firm, based in Germany, that is a recognized leader and innovator in UHPC technology, and its principals shared our vision for UHPC in architecture and urban design.
-This partnership provided not only the expertise in materials, structural engineering, and facade design, but also the experience of many successful projects utilizing UHPC in a wide variety of specialized applications.
+We also discovered that the expertise and technology to manufacture repeatable, affordable products did not yet exist; therefore, to continue down this path we would need to develop our own proprietary formulations and design the entire manufacturing process.

-Over the next year, we developed a proprietary formulation utilizing local materials that is optimized for casting and the ceramic-like surface it exhibits, investing in a laboratory facility in Pittsburgh, Pennsylvania to begin to develop the mold technologies and manufacturing methods.
-In early 2010, based upon the success of initial products and early test results, two of the managing principals and founders of Forms + Surfaces formed a separate company, TAKTL, LLC, to focus exclusively on designing and manufacturing a portfolio of products – exterior wall elements & facades, interior wall panels, and urban furnishings & lighting – that take advantage of the unique characteristics of this material and the design latitude it affords.
+Over the next year, we developed a proprietary formulation that utilizes local raw materials optimized for continuous casting and began to experiment with surface textures and profile geometries.
+In early 2010, based upon the success of initial products and early test results, two of the managing principals and founders of Forms + Surfaces formed a separate company, TAKTL, LLC, to focus exclusively on designing and manufacturing a portfolio of architectural facade products that take advantage of the unique characteristics of this material and the design latitude it affords.